 I went several times during my time in Yerevan and can recommend every dish I tried.
 The fresh summer rolls with vegetables were incredible, and the red chicken curry was so flavorful and delicious.
 I also really loved the pad kee mao (drunken noodles) which is one of my favorite Thai dishes to order.
 While not Thai, they also had fantastic gyoza that I couldn’t help but order every time!
 Don’t miss Wine Republic if you are seeking a break from Armenian food.

 Recommended by Allison from Sofia Adventures

-With so many Yerevan restaurant options to choose from you will for sure want to spend at least a few days hanging out in Yerevan and exploring all of the restaurants, bars, museums and more.
+With so many Yerevan restaurant options to choose from (don’t forget to check out the Yerevan coffee scene as well), you will for sure want to spend at least a few days hanging out in Yerevan and exploring all of the restaurants, bars, museums and more.
 So that means you are going to need somewhere to stay…..

 Where to stay in Yerevan – Radisson Blu Hotel, Yerevan

 We chose to stay at Radisson Blu Hotel, Yerevan for a few key reasons: